yqkee0411/smart_gate_opener/README.md

 > **⚠️ Safety Warning**
 > Working with mains electricity can be dangerous.
 Ensure the power is switched off before wiring.
 If unsure, turn off the **main breaker** (note: this cuts power to the entire house).

+> Note: The wiring and functions may differ depending on the make and model of your gate controller board.
+Always refer to your board’s manual before connecting.

 #### Steps